-State Rep. John Shaban has proudly served the 135th General Assembly District communities of Easton, Redding and Weston since being elected in 2010 and again in 2012.
+State Rep. John Shaban has proudly served the 135th General Assembly District communities of Easton, Redding and Weston since being elected in 2010 and again in 2012 and 2014.
 He is the Ranking Member (Republican Leader) of the legislature’s Environment Committee, and a member of the Judiciary Committee and the Finance, Revenue and Bonding Committee.

 Shaban graduated from the University of Colorado at Boulder in 1988 and earned a Juris Doctorate (cum laude) at Pace University School of Law in 1993 with an ABA Environmental Law Certificate.
 When he is not at the Capitol, Shaban works as a partner at Whitman Breed Abbott & Morgan in Greenwich as a commercial litigator, with an emphasis on construction disputes, intellectual property protection, securities litigation, corporate governance disputes, employment issues and environmental and energy law.
 He is admitted to practice in all Connecticut and New York State and federal courts, and the United States Supreme Court.
 Shaban has been honored multiple times for his pro bono service, and has served as a fact finder and arbitrator for the Connecticut Judicial Branch and FINRA.

 Before being elected to the Connecticut General Assembly, Shaban served as the chairman of the Redding Water Pollution Control Commission, managing the construction and operation of a $12 million plant as part of the Georgetown Wire Mill Redevelopment, and as vice chairman of the Redding Zoning Commission.
 He is currently a member of the Redding Republican Town Committee.

 Shaban is also the founder and president of Athletes in the Community, Inc., a nonprofit organization focused on teaching children to transfer their athletic efforts toward improving their education and life skills.